heyaryansingh/get-shit-done-cursor/README.md

 *"I've done SpecKit, OpenSpec and Taskmaster — this has produced the best results for me."*

-*"By far the most powerful addition to my Claude Code and Cursor.
+*"By far the most powerful addition to my Claude Code.
 Nothing over-engineered.
 Literally just gets shit done."*

 <br>